 Get out the bleach and start scrubbing.
 If you prefer not to use bleach, find an organic substitute, but bleach works best.
 Your goal is to clean the bathroom from top to bottom.
 It should sparkle and radiate cleanliness.

-- Remove the covers from light fixtures and exhaust fan, wash, dry and replace.
+- Remove the covers from light fixtures and the exhaust fan.
+Wash, dry, and replace them.

-- If your light fixtures are rated for 100-watt, replace the bulbs with 100-watt.
+- If your light fixtures are rated for 100-watt bulbs, replace your existing bulbs with 100-watt bulbs.

-- Remove prescriptions from the medicine cabinet, and any other personal items you don't want a buyer to find, and store this stuff in a safe place.
+- Remove prescriptions from the medicine cabinet, and take out any other personal items you don't want a buyer to find and store this stuff in a safe place.

 - Throw out worn, frayed, or outdated rugs and towels.